Slowing Time with Carrington Ware

 What can we do to offer artists more ease in their practice?

-More importantly, it’s about building community beforehand—taking the time to genuinely connect with artists instead of only reaching out when there’s a proposal or transaction in mind.
+More importantly, it’s about building community beforehand—taking the time to genuinely connect with artists instead of only reaching out when a proposal or transaction is in mind.
 In Miami, I feel there’s a need for more of this kind of community-building that isn’t purely transactional.
 Emotional support, understanding, and care are just as valuable.

-You can operate with a sense of care and respect for an artist’s work without necessarily being their biggest fan.
-It’s about showing up for each other in meaningful ways.
+You can operate with a sense of care and respect for an artist’s work without necessarily being their biggest fan: It’s about showing up for each other in meaningful ways.

 What are some of your biggest influences as an artist

 Outside of the art world, my biggest influence is my family.
-They are so important to me—because of how they’ve persevered through challenges, how they have fun and how they’ve been incredibly supportive of everything I do.
+They are so important to me because of how they’ve persevered through challenges, they have fun and they’ve been incredibly supportive of everything I do.
 A lot of the work I create is about them or inspired by them.
 For example, this holiday card is a reflection of them—it’s something I can do because of their unwavering support.
 I get to explore themes like rest and create work about being a restful person because they’ve made that possible for me.

-In the end, artists and people that directly surround me influence me the most.
+Ultimately, artists, writers, and people that directly surround me influence me the most.

 What would your dream project look like?